charliemikels/figura-music-player/scripts/music_player/README.md

 ![This is where the fun begins](https://i.kym-cdn.com/photos/images/original/001/947/993/084.png)

-## Overview of "default" experiance
+## Overview of "default" experience

 In case any of you are trying to study this code, here's a ~~quick~~ overview of what the script does.